noaa-onms/cinms/modals/_captions.md

 Mean density of sand crabs _Emerita analoga_ from surveys of eight beaches on Santa Rosa Island from 1994–2015.
 Curved blue line represents the statistically smoothed mean.
 Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

+## Figure App.F.12.5.

+A figure showing the density of red and purple sea urchins near four of the Channel Islands.

+### Details

+Mean density (+/- standard error) of red sea urchin _Mesocentrotus franciscanus_ (top) and purple sea urchin _Strongylocentrotus purpuratus_ (bottom) at 14 sites across four islands in Channel Islands National Marine Sanctuary monitored by the PISCO kelp forest monitoring program from 2003–2016.
+Recently, density of both species has declined at eastern islands (Anacapa and Santa Cruz) and increased at western islands (Santa Rosa and San Miguel).
+Sea urchins are counted by SCUBA divers swimming along transect lines.
+Sea urchin density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+At a finer scale, sea urchin density is responding differently inside and outside of some marine protected areas (MPAs) in CINMS.
+A discussion of MPA effects in CINMS is available in MPA Effects.
+Data source: PISCO; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

+## Figure App.F.12.6.

+The average amount of red and purple sea urchins at several measuring locations on the Channel Islands and the mainland.

+### Details

+Average abundance (+/- standard error) of sea urchins (red sea urchin _Mesocentrotus franciscanus_ and purple sea urchin _Strongylocentrotus purpuratus_ combined) at two island (dark blue) and nine mainland (light blue) kelp forest sites monitored by the Santa Barbara Channel Long-term Ecological Research (SBC LTER) program.
+Overall abundance of sea urchins appears stable at island sites over the available time series.
+Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

 ## Figure App.F.12.7.